DarwinAwardWinner/ido-completing-read-plus/README.md

 particular [ert-runner](https://github.com/rejeep/ert-runner.el).
 Finally, to run the tests, you must instruct ert-runner not to use batch mode using either the `--win` option.
 (The `--no-win` option also works.)
-So the command to run the tests is `cask exec ert-runner --win`.
+So the command to run the tests is:

+    cask exec ert-runner --win

 An emacs window will briefly appear and the tests will run, and finally the test results will be printed.
 You should see something like this:

 ```